VGabriel45/tx_debugger_cli/README.md

 A powerful CLI tool to debug EVM transactions, decode traces, and get AI-powered summaries.
 Supports 50+ blockchain networks including Ethereum, Polygon, Arbitrum, Optimism, BSC, Avalanche, and more.

+Very powerful for Account Abstraction transactions that can hide internal reverts while the transaction might look like it succeeded.

 ## Features

 - 🔍 **Transaction Debugging**: Find and analyze transaction reverts with detailed error messages